svn2github/wordpress-vip-plugins/zoninator/readme.txt

 * Introduce z_get_zone_query: returns a WP_Query object so you can run the loop like usual.
 * Disable editing and prefixing of slugs.
 They're just problems waiting to happen...
+* Add new filter to allow filtering of search args, props imrannathani for the suggestion
+* Allow scheduled posts to be added to zones so they automagically show up when they're published, props imrannathani for the idea.
+* Default to published post in all zone queries in the front-end.
+Scheduled posts can still be added via a filter.
+* Run clean_term_cache when a post is added or deleted from a zone so that the necessary caches are flushed.
+* Add new filter to limit editing access on a per-zone level. props hooman and the National Post team
+* Allow editor role (editor_others_posts) to manage zones (plus other capability fixes, props rinat k.)

 = 0.2 =